SteeltoeOSS/Documentation/docs/connectors/usage.md

 `VCAP_SERVICES` is a Cloud Foundry standard that is used to hold connection and identification information for all service instances that have been bound to Cloud Foundry applications.
 For more information on `VCAP_SERVICES`, see the Cloud Foundry [documentation](https://docs.cloudfoundry.org/services/overview.html).

->NOTE: Depending on your hosting environment, service instances you create for the purpose of exploring the Quick Starts on these pages may have a cost associated.
+>Depending on your hosting environment, service instances you create for the purpose of exploring the Quick Starts on these pages may have a cost associated.

 ## Kubernetes